Geovation/postcode-lookup-sqlite/README.md

 The ONS produce the postcode lookup products used in this product, but there are specific license and attribution terms.
 Please see [the ONS licenses page](https://www.ons.gov.uk/methodology/geography/licences) for more info.

->> Our postcode products (derived from Code-Point® Open) are subject to the Open Government Licence.
+> Our postcode products (derived from Code-Point® Open) are subject to the Open Government Licence.
->>
+>
->>If you also use the Northern Ireland data (postcodes starting with “BT”), you need a separate licence for commercial use direct from Land and Property Services.
+> If you also use the Northern Ireland data (postcodes starting with “BT”), you need a separate licence for commercial use direct from Land and Property Services.
 We only issue a Northern Ireland End User Licence(for internal business use only) with the data.
 To download a copy, go to the “Download” section of this page.
 Use of the Northern Ireland data contained within the ONS postcode products constitutes acceptance of the Northern Ireland licensing terms and conditions.

+The following attribution statements should be used but do always check the original licence pages for the data.

 - Contains OS data © Crown copyright and database right 2023
 - Contains Royal Mail data © Royal Mail copyright and database right 2023
 - Source: Office for National Statistics licensed under the Open Government Licence v.3.0

-Particularly with regard to Northern Ireland data, if you do not have a commercial licence you can use the regional files and remove the NI file.
+Particularly with regard to Northern Ireland data, if you do not have a commercial licence you can remove the NI file.